qmlbook/qmlbook/docs/meetqt/meetqt.rst

     *   - Module
         - Description
     *   - Qt Core
-        - Core non-graphical classes used by other modules
+        - Core non-graphical classes used by other modules.
     *   - Qt GUI
         - Base classes for graphical user interface (GUI) components.
 Includes OpenGL.
     *   - Qt Multimedia
         - Classes for audio, video, radio and camera functionality.
+    *   - Qt Multimedia Widgets
+        - Widget-based classes for implementing multimedia functionality.
     *   - Qt Network
         - Classes to make network programming easier and more portable.
     *   - Qt QML
         - Classes for QML and JavaScript languages.
     *   - Qt Quick
-        -  declarative framework for building highly dynamic applications with custom user interfaces.
+        - A declarative framework for building highly dynamic applications with custom user interfaces.
+    *   - Qt Quick Controls 2
+        - Provides lightweight QML types for creating performant user interfaces for desktop, embedded, and mobile devices.
+These types employ a simple styling architecture and are very efficient.
+    *   - Qt Quick Dialogs
+        - Types for creating and interacting with system dialogs from a Qt Quick application.
+    *   - Qt Quick Layouts
+        - Layouts are items that are used to arrange Qt Quick 2 based items in the user interface.
+    *   - Qt Quick Test
+        - A unit test framework for QML applications, where the test cases are written as JavaScript functions.
     *   - Qt SQL
         - Classes for database integration using SQL.
     *   - Qt Test
         - Classes for unit testing Qt applications and libraries.
-    *   - Qt WebKit
-        - Classes for a WebKit2 based implementation and a new QML API.
-See also Qt WebKit Widgets in the add-on modules.
-    *   - Qt WebKit Widgets
-        - WebKit1 and QWidget-based classes from Qt 4.
     *   - Qt Widgets
         - Classes to extend Qt GUI with C++ widgets.